Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Introduction

-This work makes the following contributions: \textbf{1.} We introduce a comprehensive, general framework that simultaneously addresses cluster variance and enhances fairness for sensitive variables, setting the stage for fairer and more reliable machine learning results. \textbf{2.} We rigorously test our method using a diverse set of real-world datasets from finance and medicine, covering both classification and regression tasks with three popular fairness metrics: Equalized Odds, Demographic Parity and Counterfactual Fairness. \textbf{3.} Our results demonstrate statistically significance, large improvements in fairness across all datasets, tasks, and fairness sensitive variables: race, age, sex, and marital-status.
+This work makes the following contributions: \textbf{1.} We introduce a comprehensive, general framework that simultaneously addresses sample clustering and enhances fairness for subpopulations, as defined by one or more fairness sensitive variables (e.g., \textit{Race}, \textit{Sex}, \textit{Age}), setting the stage for fairer and more reliable machine learning results. \textbf{2.} We rigorously test our method using a diverse set of real-world datasets from finance and healthcare, covering both classification and regression tasks, while measuring fairness with three metrics: equalized odds, demographic parity, and counterfactual fairness. \textbf{3.} Our results demonstrate large, statistically significant improvements in fairness across all datasets, tasks, and fairness sensitive variables: \textit{Race}, \textit{Age}, \textit{Sex}, and \textit{Marital status}.